 - The rice container of this lunch box

-Getting there is quite easy.
+From Metro Manila, Mt.
+Batolusong is two hours away but getting there is quite easy for me.
 Since I’m coming from Antipolo, it only took us less than 1.5 hrs. to get there.
-Using an app called Waze, you can search for “Brgy San Andres, Sta Ines Road, Tanay Rizal.”
-From Katipunan, just go by Marcos highway going to Cogeo.
+Using an app called Waze, you can search for “Palaya Farm” From Katipunan, just go by Marcos highway going to Cogeo.
 Along the main road, you’ll pass by Palo Alto where you’ll see garden cottages on your right – It’s a nice private garden, and you may want to take some photos here.
-Go past this place for about 10-15 minutes and you’ll see an arc on the left side with Barangay San Andres (a faded sign and a small road that you may not easily notice) on it.
+Go past this place for about 10-15 minutes and you’ll see an arc on the left side with Barangay San Andres (or follow the signs to Palaya Farm) on it.
 Use Waze if you don’t want to miss it.
-Passing by rough roads, it took us around 5 minutes to get to the heart of Brgy.
-Andres.
-This serves as a jump-off point to Mt.
-Batolusong.

 Parking in Mt.
 Batolusong

 There’s a parking area near the Barangay Hall.
 Parking fee is P50 fixed rate including street parking.
 We were warmly greeted by the locals as they ushered us to the Brgy.
 Hall first, where the local tourism kiosk is stationed.
 For safety and security, all campers and hikers are required to register.
 Be sure to bring extra pesos for the environmental, parking and local guide fee.
 Remember, the fees we pay go a long way: protecting the environment and helping the locals earn from our activities.